 A. Follow these simple instructions:

-- View the most current list of our Commitment to Community Partner organizations above.
+- View the most current list of our Commitment to Community Partner organizations below.

 - Select an organization and reach out to their contact person or preferred method of signing up for a volunteer shift.